senesis/sandbox/compatibility_with_CliMAF.md

     through the command line, while ISI uses the master interface file;
-  - it treats separately data ensembles and single members, while ISI handle single members as an ensemble of size one;
+  - it treats separately data ensembles and single members, while ISI handle single members as an ensembles of size one;
   - part of the information provided in ISI's script definition file is in CliMAF supported by [the script declaration phase](#declare-script-command-line)